serkansahin/nightlife/README.md

 This project aims to use Django framework and Spotify API.
 This is a WIP, you can follow the building of new features on this repo.

 ## Features

+### Homepage
+You have access to:
+- The 4 most populars events from current week (based on "ongoing" button)
+- 4 most popular artists (based on "following" button)
+- Latest events created
+- The top 4 promoters

 ### Events
 Here you can discover and follow events.
 Promoters can sign up to create their own events to reach new people.
 Promoters can ask to feature their events.